 printf(format[, args])

-function outputs formatted text, similar to Go’s fmt.Printf
+The printf function outputs formatted text, similar to Go’s fmt.Printf.

 It supports a wide range of format verbs for various data types: